LottieFiles vs Rive (2026): Which Animation Tool Is Better?

 LottieFiles

-- After Effects to JSON export
+- Native After Effects to JSON export (Bodymovin)

-- No built-in interactivity
+- No built-in interactivity or state machines

-- JSON files can get large
+- JSON files can be large for complex animations

 - Relies on After Effects for creation